Legalized marijuana in Connecticut went into effect this summer, which opened the door for employment law concerns for many large companies.

 - It allows employers to take adverse actions against employees who are impaired at work

-- For nonexempt workers, employers cannot take adverse action against an employee or a potential employee for a positive test unless it has such policies in place
+- Nonexempt employers may not prohibit the off-work use of marijuana or take adverse action against an employee or a potential employee for a positive test unless the employer has adopted employment policies stipulating as such

 - Generally, an employer may not take adverse action against an employee or potential employee for use of cannabis prior to applying for or working at a nonexempt employer